CMDR-JohnAlex/ConsoleTemplate/README.md

 Please note, if you compile the program for yourself, make sure you move the executable in the root project directory.

-Pre-compiled versions should work without moving any files.
+Pre-compiled release versions should work without moving any files.

 ## Documentation

-Our Documentation can be found in the code's //comments.
+Our Documentation can be found in the code's // comments.

 ## Bug Reporting